jonlpersson/ed-latimore/site/_drafts/the-cost-of-success-is-like-poker.md

 Do not abuse your success or power—otherwise, that is more of your gains you are using for selfishness and the greater tax you will have to pay.

 Never stop being grateful, always be helpful, and use your position to help others when you can.
 That’s not to say you cannot enjoy the hard-earned fruits of your labor.
-But don’t underestimate the circumstances you put in play for (and protect yourself from) for yourself when you’re selfless.&nbsp;
+But don’t underestimate the circumstances you put in play for (and protect yourself from) yourself when you’re selfless.&nbsp;

 ## Pick the right game: The kind of success matters